-Adams is an Officer of the Order of Canada and a recipient of the Order of B.C.
+Made an Officer of both the Order of Canada and British Columbia.